Armin-Nabaei/Machine_Learning/README.md

 ################

-To call My Proposed Classification Loss and Class-Weight Functions Use the  comment Line:
+To call My Proposed Classification Loss and Class-Weight Functions, Use the  comment Line:
 ```ruby
 loss=MyLoss()
 ```